Consumer brands and selling consumer data. Put these two things together, and eyes start twitching.

 2. Be Proud of Your Compliance

-Just because you’re selling consumer data in this fashion doesn’t mean you’re doing anything nefarious or underhanded.
+Just because you’re selling consumer data in this fashion doesn’t mean you’re doing anything wrong or underhanded.
 We are proud that we’ve taken a strict interpretation and did not shy away from our obligations.
-We are compliant, we do not onward sell data, we have enhanced our platform to honor all CCPA requests, and we are SOC 2 certified.
+We’re compliant.
+We do not onward sell data.
+We’ve enhanced our platform to honor all CCPA requests.
+And we are SOC 2 certified.

 3. Stay Informed

-It can seem like there are new laws or regulations being rolled out every day.
-That can be a lot to stay on top of.
-That can often mean having a dedicated person to stay on top of these changes, or simply knowing which of your partners you can rely on to keep you informed.
+It can seem like new laws or regulations show up every day.
+You may need a dedicated person or partner to stay on top of these changes and keep you informed.

-With other state privacy requirements just around the corner (in 2023), PebblePost will continue to stay ahead of the privacy compliance curve and work with our partners’ counsel to navigate best practices and privacy requirements when working with us.
+With other state privacy requirements coming (in 2023), PebblePost will continue to stay ahead of the privacy compliance curve.
+We’ll continue working with our partners’ counsel to navigate best practices and privacy requirements when working with us.